 Wiring The Inverter To A Ground Point

-In the final step, we will connect the inverter to a ground point.
+In the final step, we connect the inverter to a ground point.
 But because we are installing this power inverter system in a camper van, we don’t have the same traditional ‘ground’ point as in a house.
 Instead, we can attach the ground wire to a designated point on our vehicle’s chassis.

 We explain how to find these ground points further below in this section.
 But first, we will explain how to do the wiring, as shown in the wiring diagram below.

-Inverter To A Ground Point
+Step 4 Wiring Diagram: Inverter To Ground Point

 Installation Instructions

-- 1 - With the wire multi-tool, strip off ~0.75" of the 12 AWG wire jacket.
+- 1 - With the wire multi-tool, strip off ~0.75" of the 4 AWG wire jacket.

 - 2 - With the same multi-tool, crimp a M8 lug and attach to the designated ground point on the inverter.

-- 3 - Repeat the same process on the other end of the 12 AWG wire and attach the ring connector to a designated ground point on your vehicle's chassis.
+- 3 - Repeat the same process on the other end of the 4 AWG wire and attach the ring connector to a designated ground point on your vehicle's chassis.

 How To Locate Your Vehicle's Ground Points

+You can locate your vehicle’s designated ground points either in the van’s handbook or by doing a quick search online.
 Below is an image we found online with all the designated ground points for our Ford Transit van.
 We grounded our inverter by connecting to point #31 in the diagram below.

 Were Our Inverter Diagrams Useful?
 There are more electrical diagrams in our eBook.